seallard/NBA-predictor/README.md

 # NBA-predictor
 A feedforward neural network for predicting the outcome of NBA games given current average box scores for the competing teams.
 The network is implemented using Keras with TensorFlow as the backend with GPU support.
-A validation accuracy of 73.5 % was achieved, similar to what was reported in [Predicting NBA Games Using Neural
+An average validation accuracy of 72 % was achieved, similar to what was reported in [Predicting NBA Games Using Neural
 Networks, Loeffelholz et al. (2009)](http://sci-hub.tw/https://www.degruyter.com/view/j/jqas.2009.5.1/jqas.2009.5.1.1156/jqas.2009.5.1.1156.xml?format=INT&intcmp=trendmd).

 ## Data set